Innovation Studies

 examining innovation survey responses from small and medium sized enterprises

-(SMEs) from 1999-2009 in the
+(SMEs) from 1999-2009 in the Netherlands.
+Methodologically, we utilize logistic

 Sjoerd Bakker, Harro van Lente and Remko Engels

-Competition in a technological niche: the cars of the
+Competition in a technological niche: the cars of the future

-Two designs compete to become the car of the future: the
+Two designs compete to become the car of the future: the battery

-same trend towards electrification of the drivetrain, they compete in terms of
+trend towards electrification of the drivetrain, they compete in terms of

 R&D funding, supportive regulation and infrastructure.
 Both options are